-The Copper Queen is the winner of Arizona Opera’s new commission initiative, Arizona SPARK, and is currently being further developed by Arizona Opera.
+The Copper Queen is the winner of Arizona Opera’s new commission initiative, Arizona SPARK, and is currently being further developed and commissioned by Arizona Opera.
+It will open the McDougall RED Series in the 2020/21 Season.

 The Copper Queen focuses around the cultural lore of a real woman in Arizona history, Julia Lowell, who lived at The Copper Queen Hotel in Bisbee, Arizona during the first decade of the twentieth century.
 Julia’s ghost is alleged to haunt the hotel ever since her tragic suicide.
 The opera’s narrative is split between Julia’s own time and a century later.
 This structure allows a contemporary character in the opera, named Addison Moore, to experience revelations of Julia’s tortured life and afterlife along with the audience.